mantzas/patron/examples/README.md

 - HTTP -> RabbitMQ publish
 - RabbitMQ consumer -> kafka publish
 - Kafka consumer -> log to stdout
-- Publish message to AWS SNS -> Consume it with AWS SQS
+- Publish message to AWS SQS and SNS -> Consume them with AWS SQS.
+On this step, the same message is sent to both the SQS queue and the SNS topic, so as to show you how to create both SNS and SQS producers.

-Since tracing instrumentation is in place we can observer the flow in jaeger.
+Since tracing instrumentation is in place we can observer the flow in Jaeger.

 ## Prerequisites